 Signs of depression in rabbits

-Rabbits can’t speak, so they are unable to tell us when they are unhappy or depressed.
-Instead we have to watch their body language to determine how our rabbits’ are feeling.
+Rabbits can’t speak, but that doesn’t mean they don’t have a wide range of emotions.
+They are unable to tell us when they are unhappy or depressed, so instead, we have to watch their body language to determine how our rabbits’ are feeling.
 While some signs of depression seem to be similar across species, others are more unique rabbit behaviors.
 We need to learn what behaviors to look out for so that we can understand our rabbits and help them feel better.

 It’s also important to understand that many of the behaviors listed can also be signs of other conditions in rabbits.
 Your rabbit could also just be in a bad mood for a day.
 So it’s important to consider the context around your rabbits behavior too.
 Consider how many of these signs they are showing, how long they’ve been behaving this way, and even the environmental conditions that are likely to cause depression in rabbits.